Lennoxgonz/Docker-Container-Security-Hardening/README.md

     )
 ```

-This code is directly using user input in a shell command, this leaves the endpoint vulnerable to command injection by stringing together commands with special characters such as `ping -c 1 localhost; ls`
+The ping function is commonly used in code to check if a server of device on a network is reachable and responsive.
+The vulnerability comes from the fact that this code is directly using user input in a shell command, this leaves the endpoint vulnerable to command injection by stringing together commands with special characters such as `ping -c 1 localhost; ls`

 **Hardened code**